-Subject to the general supervision of the Board of Trustees of Managed Portfolio Series Trust, the Adviser is responsible for the management of the investment portfolios of the Great Lakes Small Cap Opportunity Fund, Great Lakes Bond Fund, Great Lakes Large Cap Value Fund and Great Lakes Disciplined Equity Fund within MPS, and reviews the holdings of the mutual funds in light of its own research, analysis and sources.
+Subject to the general supervision of the Board of Trustees of Managed Portfolio Securities Trust the Adviser is responsible for the management of the investment portfolios of the Great Lakes Small Cap Opportunity Fund, Great Lakes Bond Fund, Great Lakes Large Cap Value Fund and Great Lakes Disciplined Equity Fund and reviews the holdings of these mutual funds in light of its own research, analysis and sources.

-All-Inclusive Wrap Accounts
+All-Inclusive Wrap and Sub-advisory Accounts

-The portfolio management teams of the Adviser review all-inclusive wrap accounts in light of their own research and analysis.
+The portfolio management teams of the Adviser review all-inclusive wrap and sub-advisory accounts in light of their own research and analysis.

-The sponsor of the wrap program is responsible for reporting to clients.
+The sponsor of the sub-advisory arrangement (including any all-inclusive fee arrangements) is responsible for reporting to clients.